Clinician Engage Thyself! The New Practice of Medicine

-- Discuss how the role of physician leadership changes in the new paradigm of working as part of a health care team in the following four dimensions:
+1. Discuss how the role of physician changes with the new paradigm of working as part of a health care team in the following four dimensions:

 a.
-How the individual physician can be more introspective to enhance his/her own leadership skills
+How the individual physician can be more introspective to enhance his/her own leadership skills.

-- Discuss the importance of the physician developing a conviction to champion a culture of quality and safety
+c.
+The importance of the physician developing a conviction to champion a culture of quality and safety.

-- Discuss the importance of the physician better engaging oneself and fellow physicians.
-Areas here include continuing education, involvement with medical students and advocacy
+d.
+The importance of the physician better engaging oneself and fellow physicians.
+Areas here include continuing education, involvement with medical students and advocacy.

-- Discuss how the new dynamics of data transparency, the internet and patient empowerment are changing doctor-patient relationship
+2. Discuss how the new dynamics of data transparency, the internet and patient empowerment are changing the doctor-patient relationship.